Live Your BEST Life in Bend Oregon and Frederick Maryland

 About 2.5 miles into your ride (20-30 minutes) you will come to the first major landmark along this route, which is an interesting destination to explore in its own right.

 The Monocacy Aqueduct is located where the Monocacy River meets the Potomac.
 It was built in 1829 for boat transportation purposes and was considered a civil engineering marvel at the time.
-It also was the scene of intense Civil War drama, and has since been restored by the National Park Service since.
+It also was the scene of intense Civil War drama and has since been restored by the National Park Service.

 Monocacy Aqueduct Bike Ride